NayanSayaji/NodeJs_Practice/NodeJs.md

 REPL is very useful experimenting with nodejs codes and to debug JavaScript codes

 Read - Eval - Print - Loop

+REPL environment can be access using typing node command in any command promt

+1. JavaScript expressions
+2. variables like we use in console tab of any browser
+3. Multiline Code / Loops
+4. use (_) to get the last result
+5. can use editor mode using .editor command where we can type like we are typing in terminal